-From Japan's snow-capped mountains to the wild jungles of Malaysia; from India's hot curries to China's juicy dumplings; from the temples of Angkor to the skyscrapers of Singapore...
-Asia has captivated Kiwi travellers for years, and this doesn't look like it's going to change any time soon!
+Asia has captivated Aussie travellers for years.
+From Japan's snow-capped mountains to the wild jungles of Malaysia; from India's hot curries to China's juicy dumplings; and from the temples of Angkor to the skyscrapers of Singapore.

-If you are heading to the ever-popular Bali, you will have no problems finding an ATM or using your Visa or Mastercard debit or credit cards.
-But, if you go to any of the more remote places in Indonesia, like the Maluku Islands or Papua, your cards will be virtually useless.
+If you’re heading to the ever-popular Bali, you’ll have no problems finding an ATM or using your Visa, Mastercard debit or credit cards.
+But, if you go to any of the more remote places in Indonesia, like the Maluku Islands or Papua, your cards won’t be worth much.

-ATMs are located just about everywhere in Thailand, and many businesses operate on a cash only basis, so you will need to have cash on you during your holiday.
-Most Thai banks charge a 200 baht fee per withdrawal (around NZD$9*) from a foreign bank card, and you will also be charged a fee by your bank for using your NZ card overseas, so this is something to keep in mind, as you are likely to have both fees charged every time you take money out of the ATM.
-Most ATMs will allow you to withdraw up to 20,000 Thai Baht (around NZD$910*).
+ATMs are located just about everywhere in Thailand and many businesses operate on a cash only basis, so you’ll need to have cash on you during your holiday.
+Most Thai banks charge a 200 baht fee per withdrawal (around NZD$8*) from a foreign bank card and you’ll also be charged a fee by your bank for using your Aussie card overseas, so this is something to keep in mind.

-ATM and card skimming are fairly common in Thailand, so you should take care to monitor your statements, make sure you don't share your PIN, cover your hand while entering your PIN at the ATM and keep your card in a safe place at all times.
+ATM fraud and card skimming are fairly common in Thailand, so monitor your statements, don't share your PIN, cover your hand while entering your PIN and keep your card safe place at all times.

-In large cities and towns in China, like Beijing, Shanghai, Guangzhou and Shenzhen, you will find that ATMs are widely available and easy to find.
-But, in smaller cities you may find using your foreign cards at an ATM or for payments a bit more difficult.
+In large cities and towns in China, like Beijing, Shanghai, Guangzhou and Shenzhen, you’ll find that ATMs are widely available and easy to find.
+But in smaller cities, you may find using your foreign cards at an ATM or for making payments a bit more difficult.

-But, no matter where you do happen to find an ATM to use in China, you will typically find that it is a complicated process:
+And no matter where you happen to find an ATM to use in China, you’ll typically find it’s a complicated process.
+Some popular troubles include:

-As you can see, for first-timers to China, withdrawing money can be a little complicated.
-It can also be expensive, with relatively high fees charged by the local ATM operators for foreign card withdrawals.
-Withdrawal limits can range from 2,500 to 3,000 Yuan Renminbi (RMB) per day (NZD$550 to NZD$660*), but it varies by bank.
+Withdrawing money can also be a bit expensive, with relatively high fees charged by the local ATM operators for foreign card withdrawals.
+And withdrawal limits can range from 2,500 to 3,000 Yuan Renminbi (RMB) per day (NZD$500 to NZD$600*), but it varies by bank.

 The main foreign-friendly ATMs belong to the Bank of China, Merchant's Bank and ICBC, as these are usually easy to find and offer instructions in English.

-Cash is the preferred method of payment in Japan, but you may struggle to find an ATM that supports foreign bank cards while you're over there, as many of the banks in Japan are not yet connected to the international ATM network.
+Cash is the preferred method of payment in Japan, but you may struggle to find an ATM that supports foreign bank cards while you're over there.
+That’s because many of the banks in Japan aren’t yet connected to the international ATM network.

 This situation may improve ahead of the 2020 Olympics, as more banks move to connect to the international network.

-ATMs will only dispense Vietnamese dong, with a maximum withdrawal limit of 4 million VND (around NZD$285*).
-You can go back and withdraw more on the same day, but you are usually charged a fee of 20,000 VND (around NZD $1.40*), and you will be charged this (plus a fee from your own bank) each time you withdraw money from the ATM.
+ATMs will only dispense Vietnamese dong, with a maximum withdrawal limit of 4 million VND (around NZD$260*).
+You can go back and withdraw more on the same day, but you’re usually charged a fee of 20,000 VND (around NZD $1.30*), and will be charged this (plus a fee from your own bank) each time you withdraw money from the ATM.

-Local bank ATM's also have pretty low withdrawal limits - some go up to 20,000 pesos per withdrawal, but it's usually around 10,000 PHP (around NZD$330*).
-You might also find that ATMs run out of money on weekends, paydays and before or during national holidays, so keep this in mind when you need to make a cash withdrawal.
+You might find that ATMs run out of money on weekends, paydays and before or during national holidays, so keep this in mind when you need to make a cash withdrawal.

-ATM fees do vary widely by country in Asia, so it's best to check with your card provider before you go, as well as do a bit of research on your specific destination.
-If you plan to withdraw cash often, these ATM fees can add up and you may want to include them in your budgeting.
-It's also a good idea to enquire about withdrawal limits so that if you know you need more than the limit allows, you can plan ahead.
+The number of ATMs and their fees vary a lot by country in Asia, so it's best to check with your card provider before you go, as well as do a bit of research on your specific destination.

 This blog is provided for information only and does not take into consideration your objectives, financial situation or needs.
 You should consider whether the information and suggestions contained in any blog entry are appropriate for you, having regard to your own objectives, financial situation and needs.
 While we take reasonable care in providing the blog, we give no warranties or representations that it is complete or accurate, or is appropriate for you.
 We are not liable for any loss caused, whether due to negligence or otherwise, arising from use of, or reliance on, the information and/or suggestions contained in this blog.